datanav/docs/configuration.rst

    * - ``prefix_includes``
      - List<String>
-     - A list of string keys to look up in the node-wide `RDF registry`.
-These keys reference objects which contain RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
+     - A list of string keys to look up in the node-wide :ref:`RDF registry <rdf_registry>`.
+These keys reference objects which contain
+       RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
-       The prefixes collected from the RDF registry will be used to expand CURIES into full URIs.
+       The prefixes collected from the RDF registry will be used to expand CURIEs into full URIs.
        See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
-       You do not need include any prefix sets to use the built-in RDF prefixes (i.e. RDF, RDFS, OWL and so on).
+       You do not need include any prefix sets to use the :ref:`common RDF prefixes <built_in_prefixes>` (i.e. RDF, RDFS, OWL and so on).
      -
      -